 One hour lesson: $40

 Traditionally, music students meet with their teachers once a week to cover repertoire, and then students practice on their own for the other six days of the week.
-Because of this, most of what students learn and practice ends up being independent.
-I try to teach in a way that shows students how to learn on their own.
+Most of what students learn is done by themselves, without their teacher listening.
+I teach in a way that shows students how to learn on their own.
 During lessons I ask students to self-reflect on what is helping them improve so that they can make the most out of their own practice time.

 My teaching experience includes private lessons on oboe, reed making, saxophone, and piano and leading group music classes for students ages 5–16.
 In addition to my performance degrees, I received a Concentration in Music-in-Education from New England Conservatory which included two teaching internships and several pedagogy classes.
 Additionally, I have presented reed making classes at the Yale School of Music and musical instrument history classes for several different departments at Yale University.

 I was an oboe teaching assistant while a student at the Yale School of Music, piano faculty at The Conservatory for Music and Dance in Eagleville, PA, and the woodwind instructor at the Siena Summer Session Music Festival in Siena, Italy in 2014.
 My two teaching internships were at MusicLaunch, an "innovative community-minded music education lab," where I taught weekly music classes to students in the greater Boston area.